River-class Destroyer Project

 Start of construction on the Production Test Module.

-The Preliminary Design Review Exit was completed in December 2022 and the design is now progressing through the Functional Design phase Within Functional Design, an Initial Critical Design Review was conducted in April 2024 and Final Critical Design Review is forecasted for 2025.
-Design work is progressing to support the start of full rate production on Batch 1 ships in 2025.
+The Preliminary Design Review Exit was completed in December 2022 and has progressed through the Functional Design phase.
+Within Functional Design, an Initial Critical Design Review was conducted in April 2024 and Final Critical Design Review is forecasted for 2026.
+The Final Design Review and design completion is forecasted for 2028.
+This design work progress has supported reaching the milestone of Full-Rate Production on Batch 1 ships in April 2025.

 November 2019